krb5/krb5/doc/rst_source/krb_plugindev/index.rst

 and server behavior.
 This guide describes how to create dynamic plugin modules and the currently available pluggable interfaces.

-See :ref:`plugins` for information on how to register dynamic plugin modules and how to enable and disable plugin modules via :ref:`krb5.conf(5)`.
+See :ref:`plugin_config` for information on how to register dynamic plugin modules and how to enable and disable modules via :ref:`krb5.conf(5)`.

 ..
 TODO: update the above reference when we have a free-form section